 - Missing Person Notification Policy - N/A

 - Retention Rates for Full-Time Students

 - Completion/Graduation Rates for 1st-time Full-time Students - N/A

 - Graduate/Professional Programs that BA/BS JHU Graduates Enroll in - 58% (Class of 2014)

 - Completion/Grad Rate for Athletes Receiving Athletic Aid - N/A

 - Maryland residents, please visit the Maryland State Board of Elections website, where you can register to vote online or by mail.

 - Residents of other states, please visit usa.gov/register-to-vote and select your state of residence.

 Transfer Credit Policy

 The maximum number of credits earned at another school within Johns Hopkins University that may be transferred into a graduate degree program in the Carey Business School in no case can exceed four credits or two classes as long as each course transferred counts toward one two-credit course.
+Academic Program Directors make the final decision on how transfer credits will be applied to specific degree requirements, but students should start the process with their academic advisor.
 Dual degree students may not apply transfer credits from other divisions of Johns Hopkins towards completion of their Carey degree.
 All credits earned towards the Carey portion of a dual degree must be earned in the Carey Business School.